 Mansfield Foundation Task Force on Crafting a Contemporary U.S.-Japan Vision for Shared Progress and Prosperity

-Between November 29th and December 5th, Task Force members Robert Pekkanen, Mireya Solis, Kay Shimizu, David Boling, Gordon Flake, and Senior Advisor Ambassador Tom Schieffer will travel to six cities throughout Japan to publicly roll out their vision through a series of public seminars.
-The public seminar events will occur at the following locations and dates, with more detailed information available by clicking on the links provided:
+Between November 29th and December 5th, Task Force members Robert Pekkanen, Mireya Solis, Kay Shimizu, David Boling, Gordon Flake, and Senior Advisor Ambassador Tom Schieffer traveled to six cities throughout Japan and publicly rolled out their vision through a series of public seminars.
+The public seminar events occurred at the following locations and dates, with more detailed information available by clicking on the links provided: